alice-i-cecile/rust-variadics-background/src/introduction.md

 you join the other crabs, muttering furtively about "variadics" and "arity".

-## Why do we need to tackle variadic functions and variadic generics together?
+## Why do we need to tackle all of these things together?

 Both of these features are cool, but if they're complex to implement, why can't we design and implement them seperately?
 They're conceptually related, sure, but if we break up the work, can't we make this easier?

 Ultimately, there are three reasons for this:

-1. Syntax should be intuitively consistent betweeen variadic functions and variadic generics.
+1. Syntax should be intuitively consistent betweeen variadic functions, variadic tuples and variadic generics.
-2. Some implementation proposals couple their design.
+2. Variadic functions, variadic generics and varidic tuples may rely on each other under the hood, depending on the [implementation strategy](implementation-proposals/proposals.md).
-3. Some use cases (typically those involving heterogenous lists) require interplay between the two features.
+3. Many [features](features.md) rely on the interplay between variadic functions, tuples and generics to reach their full potential.

 ## Why don't we have variadics already?